-Senator Yaw represents the 23rd Senatorial District, which includes Bradford, Lycoming, Sullivan, Tioga and Union Counties.
+Senator Yaw represents the 23rd Senatorial District, which includes Bradford, Lycoming, Sullivan, Tioga, and Union counties.
 Sen. Yaw serves as chairman of the Environmental Resources and Energy Committee.
-He also serves as vice chairman of the Judiciary Committee, and as a member of the Agriculture and Rural Affairs, Banking and Insurance, Rules and Executive Nominations, and Urban Affairs and Housing committees.
+He is also vice chairman of the Senate Judiciary Committee, and a member of the Agriculture & Rural Affairs, Banking & Insurance, Community, Economic & Recreational Development, Rules & Executive Nominations, and the Majority Policy committees.
 Prior to serving in the Senate, Sen. Yaw served as Lycoming County solicitor.
-He also served as general counsel to the Pennsylvania College of Technology.
-Presently, Sen. Yaw serves as a member of the Chesapeake Bay Commission, a member of the Environmental Quality Board, a member of the Pennsylvania Aggregate Advisory Board, and a member of the Pennsylvania Energy Development Authority.
+He serves as chairman of the board for the Pennsylvania College of Technology and previously served as general counsel to the college.
+Presently, Sen. Yaw also serves as a member of the Chesapeake Bay Commission, a member of the Environmental Quality Board, a member of the Pennsylvania Aggregate Advisory Board, and a member of the Pennsylvania Energy Development Authority.
 He attended Bucknell University, and earned degrees from Lycoming College and the American University School of Law in Washington, D.C.

 Representative Eddie Day Pashinski, Vice Chairman

-Rep. Eddie Day Pashinski serves the 121st District, which includes Wilkes-Barre City, Bear Creek, Buck, Plains, and Wilkes-Barre townships, and Bear Creek Village and Laurel Run boroughs in Luzerne County.
-He was first elected to the House of Representatives in 2006 and serves as the Democratic chairman of the House Agriculture and Rural Affairs Committee.
-Rep. Pashinski is a graduate of Wilkes University with a bachelor's of science degree in Music Education and he has a master's equivalency.
+Rep. Eddie Day Pashinski serves the 121st Legislative District, which consists of Wilkes-Barre City, Fairview, Wilkes-Barre, and Hanover townships, and Ashley and Laurel Run boroughs.
+Rep. Pashinski was first elected to the House of Representatives in 2006.
+Currently, he serves as the chair of the House Agriculture and Rural Affairs Committee.
+Rep. Pashinski is a graduate of Wilkes University with a Bachelor of Science degree in Music Education and he has a master's equivalency.
 He was a music teacher and choral director at the Greater Nanticoke Area School District and has held leadership roles with the Luzerne County Coordinating Council, Luzerne County Legislative Committee, United Way of Wyoming Valley, and State PACE Committee.